 - 1 lb egg noodles

 - 4 large eggs

 - 1 1/2 cups milk (any percentage is fine, except nonfat)

 - 3/4 cup lowfat sour cream

 - 8 oz vanilla wafer cookies (makes about 2 cups of crumbs)

 - 2 tbsp sugar

 - 2 tbsp unsalted butter, melted

-- Boil the egg noodles according to package directions till they reach an al dente texture (cooked, but not too soft or limp).
-Drain and rinse with cold water till noodles are cool.
+- Boil the egg noodles according to package directions until they reach an al dente texture (cooked, but not too soft or limp).
+Drain and rinse with cold water until noodles are cool.
 Drain again.

 - Use an electric mixer to cream together the cream cheese and sugar.
-Add the eggs and mix again till blended.
+Add the eggs and mix again until blended.

 - Add pudding, milk, sour cream, vanilla and salt.
-Mix on medium high till all ingredients are well blended.
+Mix on medium high until all ingredients are well blended.

 - Pour noodles into the liquid mixture.
 Stir to combine noodles and liquid, making sure all noodles are covered in liquid and no noodle clumps have formed.

 - Pour noodle mixture into a greased casserole or baking dish.

 - Crush vanilla wafer cookies to a crumbly texture using a food processor, or by placing the cookies into a sealed plastic bag and pounding them with a mallet.
 You want them crushed fine, but not to a powder-- a little texture is good.
 Place crumbs into a small mixing bowl.Add sugar, cinnamon, and melted butter to the crumbs.
 Mix with a fork for a couple of minutes until all of the crumbs are evenly moistened by the butter.